apache/arrow/docs/source/cpp/tutorials/datasets_tutorial.rst

 With that, you’ve read and written partitioned datasets!
 This method, with some configuration, will work for any supported dataset format.
-For an example of such a dataset, the NYC Taxi dataset is a well-known one<link>.
+For an example of such a dataset, the NYC Taxi dataset is a well-known one, which you can find `here <https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page>`_.
 Now you can get larger-than-memory data mapped for use!

 Which means that now we have to be able to process this data without pulling it all into memory at once.
 For this, try Acero.